Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Introduction

 FELs and SRs are steadily progressing toward convergence.
 Laser-driven electron-beam energy modulation has emerged as a transformative technique for achieving the shared goal of fully coherent X-ray generation at high repetition rates.
-However, the energy-spread growth remains an unavoidable challenge, particularly at MHz-level repetition rates, where the achievable modulation amplitude in seeded FELs is limited by both the available seed-laser power and the intrinsic energy spread of the electron beam \citep{Ackermann2020,Yan2021,Yang2023,qi2025}.
-Demodulation schemes—implemented by introducing a $\pi$ phase delay via a phase shifter—offer a promising approach to suppress residual energy modulation; nevertheless, their effectiveness has yet to be experimentally demonstrated in either seeded FELs or SRs.
+However, the energy-spread growth remains an unavoidable challenge, particularly at MHz-level repetition rates, where the achievable modulation amplitude in seeded FELs is limited by both the available seed-laser power and the intrinsic energy spread of the electron beam \citep{Ackermann2020,Yan2021,Yang2023,YANG2026705,qi2025}.
+Demodulation schemes---implemented by introducing a $\pi$ phase delay via a phase shifter---offer a promising approach to suppress residual energy modulation.
+Their practical realization, however, requires a quantitative understanding of the demodulation process, robust diagnostics for weak residual modulation, and experimental evidence under realistic seeded-FEL operating conditions.

-In this paper, we propose a straightforward yet practical implementation method for experimentally demonstrating electron-beam demodulation in seeded FELs.
-The method employs a demodulation undulator system (demodulator) incorporating a phase shifter.
-Theoretical and numerical simulations are performed using the parameters of the Shanghai Soft X-ray FEL (SXFEL) user facility as a representative example \citep{Liu2021}.
-Under the condition of a single, extremely weak seed laser, the energy modulation can be substantially reduced or nearly eliminated.
-In contrast, at higher laser intensities, the modulation amplitude is suppressed by more than an order of magnitude, effectively mitigating the growth of energy spread.
+In this paper, we investigate energy modulation and demodulation in seeded FELs using a demodulation undulator configuration incorporating a phase shifter.
+Unlike previous demodulator-based seeded FEL schemes \citep{mcneil2005,Allaria2007,Jia2008} aimed at preserving high-harmonic bunching for FEL amplification, this work focuses on the modulation-to-demodulation process itself and on the diagnosis of weak residual modulation.
+Analytical estimates and three-dimensional simulations are performed using representative parameters of the Shanghai soft X-ray FEL facility (SXFEL) \citep{Liu2021} to quantify the achievable suppression and identify diagnostic requirements.
+Complementary measurement methods based on coherent undulator radiation and dispersion scans are analyzed.
+A dedicated demodulation undulator is designed as a future platform for controlled studies, and measurements using the existing SXFEL seeding beamline are presented to show experimental signatures of energy modulation suppression.

 The paper is organized as follows.
-Section~\ref{sec:2} outlines the principle of the energy modulation to demodulation.
-Section~\ref{sec:3} presents three-dimensional simulations verifying its feasibility.
-Section~\ref{sec:4} describes the experimental measurement methodology, while Section~\ref{sec:5} details the magnetic and mechanical design of the demodulator.
-Finally, Section~\ref{sec:6} provides the conclusion and outlook.
+Section~\ref{sec:2} outlines the principle of energy modulation and demodulation.
+Section~\ref{sec:3} presents numerical studies of the demodulation process.
+Section~\ref{sec:4} discusses diagnostics of residual energy modulation.
+Section~\ref{sec:5} describes the demodulation undulator design.
+Section~\ref{sec:6} presents preliminary experimental results at SXFEL.
+Finally, Section~\ref{sec:7} summarizes the main conclusions and perspectives.